Oripi/wix-covid-wishlist/README.md

 	return Object.entries(obj).length === 0 && obj.constructor === Object;
 }
 ```
-the `$item` is the element in the list that corresponds to the given `wishlistItem`, so we can use that to select any  previously defined sub-elements by the Ids we gave them and bind the data as we see fit.
+The `$item` is the element in the list that corresponds to the given `wishlistItem`, so we can use that to select any  previously defined sub-elements by the Ids we gave them and bind the data as we see fit.

-now we're just missing the option to remove an item from the wishlist. let's implement that:
+Now we're just missing the option to remove an item from the wishlist. let's implement that:
 ```javascript
 function onWishlistItemReady($item, wishlistItem) {
 	// same implementation as before